 The plant will generate enough electricity to supply the equivalent needs of over 630,000 homes with 90% of all the CO2 produced by the plant being captured and transported by pipeline for permanent storage deep beneath the North Sea seabed.

-Details of the White Rose CCS Project can be found at a new website: www.whiteroseccs.co.uk
+Details of the White Rose CCS Project can be found on the website: www.globalccsinstitute.com/projects/white-rose-ccs-project

 Alstom, Drax and BOC are the project co-developers.
 The three partners have formed a new company called Capture Power Limited that will be responsible for the development, implementation and operation of the new plant.
 As a part of this co-operation, Alstom will have responsibility for construction and Drax for operation and maintenance of the power plant including the CO2 capture facilities.
 BOC will have responsibility for construction, and operation and maintenance of the air separation unit that provides oxygen for the operation of the Oxyfuel capture plant.